AdamImd/AdamImd.github.io/_news/2025-08-01-auginsert-accepted.md

 date: 2025-08-01 09:00:00-0500
 inline: false
 related_posts: false
-title: "Accepted: AugInsert at IROS 2025"
+title: "Accepted: Co-AuthorAugInsert at IROS 2025"
 ---

 Our paper **AugInsert: Learning Robust Visual-Force Policies via Data Augmentation for Object Assembly Tasks** has been accepted to **IROS 2025**.